 You will be responsible for developing activities to accompany the teacher’s lesson plan.

-You will get 10 days of paid leave and national holidays off. you will be responsible for health premiums and paying into a private pension.
+You will get 10 days of paid leave and national holidays off.
+You will be responsible for health premiums and paying into a private pension.

-If you get a role through an organisation like JET they will likely pay for your flights to and from Japan.
+If you get a teaching role through an organisation like JET they will likely pay for your flights to and from Japan.
 They also tend to pay around $600 a month more than many other companies that place teachers in public schools.

 Like private schools in the UK, you will be teaching smaller classes and working with a curriculum designed to help students pass Japan’s English as a Second Language exams.

-Part of your role will be to create and grade tests to assess their learning.
+Part of your teaching role will be to create and grade tests to assess their learning.
 You will also be expected to tutor those students who need it out of hours.

 Private schools tend to work you harder than public schools, often requiring you to work seven days a week, including evenings and holidays.

 The rates of pay are comparable with public schools however you will get your health insurance and pension paid.
 You get annual leave but it’s usually unpaid.
-Most will also offer a bonus should you complete your yearly contract.
+Most will also offer a bonus should you complete your yearly teaching contract.